 - irrigated agriculture – as a supplement to surface water for fodder and horticultural production in some areas (about $58 million annually)

 - urban water – supplying more than 120 towns and settlements, valued at $43 million annually.

 Significant public and private funds have been invested in developing and protecting the GAB water resource to support and sustain its economic, social and environmental values.

-At the time of the report, the Great Artesian Basin Sustainability Initiative (GABSI) had, since 1999, provided $230 million for capping, piping, tanks and troughs, resulting in annual water savings of 204,527 Megalitres.
+At the time of report preparation (2017), the Great Artesian Basin Sustainability Initiative (GABSI) had, since 1999, provided $230 million for capping, piping, tanks and troughs, resulting in annual water savings of about 200,000 Megalitres.

-Based on the total number of bores across the GAB (34,591), the expected replacement cost of all bores and associated water distribution systems was up to $15 billion dollars.
+Based on the total number of bores across the GAB (34,591 cited in the report), the expected replacement cost of all bores and associated water distribution systems was up to $15 billion dollars.

-The draft SMP 2018-2033 emphasises the need for robust information to provide evidence for decision‑making.
+The GABCC emphasises the need for robust information to provide evidence for decision‑making.
 Implementation of the final SMP will need to include action to continue generating timely and well-founded information about the use and values supported by GAB water extraction.